josefsbreakfast/Polaris-Protocol/Syntax_Bombs/🍊_social_credit_reversal.md

 This is the audit trail they never thought you'd build.
 Polaris isn’t just a refusal.
 It’s a ***moral inversion machine***.

+---

+---
+*Linked back to the [Syntax_Bombs index](README.md) — every score flipped is another flare in the constellation.*